 A contract for the sale of real property must be in writing to be enforceable in Oregon.
 A verbal offer or acceptance should not be made or relied upon.
 Contracts for the sale of property are often called "earnest money" or "sale agreements."
 They are legally binding contracts.
 Sellers should seek competent legal advice before signing any contract they do not fully understand.

 Oregon REALTORS® Sale agreements include provisions concerning who will hold the earnest money and under what conditions it may be refunded to the Buyer or forfeited to the Seller.
 Sellers should carefully review these provisions in any proposed transaction.
 The amount of earnest money pledged and the conditions under which it may be refunded or forfeited are important matters that should be carefully negotiated between the Buyer and the Seller.

-In Oregon, licensees can use Oregon REALTORS® Forms for real estate sales: Form 1.1 for residential property purchases, Form 1.2 for commercial property purchases, Form 1.3 for manufactured home and houseboat purchases, Form 1.4 for agricultural property purchases, and Form 1.5 for vacant land purchases.
+In Oregon, licensees can use Oregon Real Estate Forms (OREF) or Oregon REALTORS® Forms for real estate sales.
 These forms contain dispute resolution provisions that require mediation or arbitration of disputes.
-Arbitration and mediation clauses can affect legal rights, including the right to a judicial determination of a claim and the right to appeal.
+Arbitration and mediation clauses can affect legal rights, including limiting the right to a judicial determination of a claim or modifying the right to appeal.

 Sellers should not accept an offer if the Seller does not find the terms adequate.
 Real estate licensees can give Sellers important marketing, business and negotiating advice.
-Real estate 6 licensees can assist in preparation of the sale documents only pursuant to the client's instructions.
+Real estate licensees can assist in preparation of the sale documents only pursuant to the client's instructions.
 Real estate licensees are not attorneys and are prohibited by law from giving legal advice.
-To obtain a referral for a real estate attorney, visit the Oregon State Bar website or contact them by phone at 503-684-3763 (Local) or 800-452-7636 (Toll Free).
+To obtain a referral for a real estate attorney visit the Oregon State Bar 'Getting Legal Help' website or contact by phone at 503-620-0222 (Portland metro) or 800-452-8260 (greater Oregon).

-NON-CUSTOMARY DOCUMENTS AND REAL ESTATE LOVE LETTERS
+FAIR HOUSING, NON-CUSTOMARY DOCUMENTS AND REAL ESTATE LOVE LETTERS